+Free samples build trust when you’re a food entrepreneur.
 A few months ago, a new Publix grocery store opened in my neighborhood.
-It was a grand event, with balloons, big smiles from the employees and lots of free samples; cups of wine, free recipes, free product samples and free reusable grocery bags, you name it they had it.
+It was a grand event, with balloons, big smiles from the employees and lots of free samples.
+There were cups of wine, free recipes, free product samples, and free reusable grocery bags, you name it they had it.

 It’s no secret, shoppers love free samples; it gets them excited, they feel like they’re getting something for nothing, not to mention an opportunity to sample a product without purchasing it.

 If you can stand before the shopper with a smile, a delicious product, and the shopper takes the bait, you will have successfully completed your job.
-If the shopper buys your product, you win the sale, if they come back for more, you now have a repeat customer which feeds your wallet and builds your customer base.
+If the shopper buys your product, you win the sale.
+If they come back for more, you now have a repeat customer who feeds your wallet and builds your customer base.

 Free Sample Products